SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/select-status-criteria.md

 [!include[Requirement](../includes/note-saint-req.md)]

 A status is only active for companies, contacts or projects that fulfil all the criteria you have specified for the status.
-You need to specify one or more criteria for each status you create.
+You must specify one or more criteria for each status you create.

 <details><summary>Click here to see some examples of criteria,</summary>